rubengamboa/python-data-science-projects/manuscript/chapter-01.md

 Notice that if `bmi` is 35, the first condition is true, so none of the other conditions is even tested.
 In particular, since the first condition is true, the variable `bmi_outcome` is set to `3`.
 Even though the second condition is also true (i.e, `bmi >= 25`), the value of `bmi_outcome` will **not** be set to `2`, since the relevant condition is not even tested.
 In reality, what the `elif` statements do is add the negation of the previous conditions, so the code above is equivalent to the following:

-{title="Explicit Selection with More Than Two Cases", lang=python, line-numbers=on, starting-line-number=1}
+{title="Listing 1.9: Explicit Selection with More Than Two Cases", lang=python, line-numbers=on, starting-line-number=1}
 ~~~~~
 # bmi_outcome - 0 for underweight, 1 for normal, 2 for overweight, 3 for obese
 if bmi >= 30: